microsoft/openpaisdk/README.md

 The `JavaScript` SDK is designed to facilitate the developers of [OpenPAI](https://github.com/microsoft/pai) to offer user friendly experience.

-The SDK mainly provides client side sharable functions such as RESTful API wrapping, error handling, storage accessing and processing of [job protocol]().
+The SDK mainly provides client side sharable functions such as RESTful API wrapping, error handling, storage accessing and processing of [job protocol](https://github.com/microsoft/openpai-protocol). *Now the OpenPAI RESTful API is updating, please waiting for our stable release.*

-It could be used to support existing or future front-ends (e.g. Web Portal, VS Code extension, Command Line Interface, Jupyter Notebook extension, and 3rd party clients), and also could be used to simplify the design of [kube runtime plugins](), which are executed in init containers.
+It could be used to support existing or future front-ends (e.g. Web Portal, VS Code extension, Command Line Interface, Jupyter Notebook extension, and 3rd party clients), and also could be used to simplify the design of [kube runtime plugins](https://github.com/microsoft/openpai-runtime), which are executed in init containers.

-*Now we are porting some of the functions from existing `Python` [SDK](github.com/microsoft/pai/contrib/python-sdk) and command line tool.
+*Now we are porting some of the functions from existing `Python` [SDK](https://github.com/microsoft/pai/tree/v0.17.0/contrib/python-sdk) and command line tool.
 The whole functionality of this SDK will be ready soon.*

 ## Installation